lobrien45/strobe-web/README.md

 - Search for other users
 - A "Moments" feature alongside the main feed
 - Configurable backend API endpoint, switchable at runtime without a rebuild
+- Integration with Instagram API to be used as an alternative client

 ## Tech Stack